 Maki special rolls – California.

-My first time trying uni too ($8) and it was fair to say that my palate didn’t appreciate it!
-I found the intense seafood flavour too advanced for my liking.
-Oh how our palates can change over time!
+My first time trying uni ($8) and it was fair to say that my palate didn’t appreciate it.
+I found the intense seafood flavour too advanced for my liking at the time.
+I really don’t mind the stuff now though.